 Pie crust: strips of pie dough top the fruit layer in a lattice and is usually called southern peach cobbler.
 It's a great way to use leftover homemade pie crust.

-They are closely related, but a dump cake uses purchased cake mix for the topping.
-This makes it quick and easy to put together.
-The fruit layer is the same, or it can be.
-Dump cakes tend to be sweeter since a store-bought cake mix usually has a much higher sugar content than the traditional biscuit-style cobbler topping.
+They are closely related, but a dump cake uses purchased cake mix for the topping and canned pie filling.
+This makes it quick and easy to assemble.
+Dump cakes tend to be sweeter since store-bought cake mix has a higher sugar content than the traditional biscuit-style cobbler topping, like fruit cobblers do.

 Related recipes you might like: